allen10104/Group2_Allen_Marcos_Addison_Alex/workshops/fullstack-aws/projects/Group3-Omar_Qays_Michael_Mosley_QMMO/README.md

 ## Project Overview

-QMMO Notice Board is a full-stack web application for posting and viewing notices in one central location.
+QMMO Notice Board is a full-stack web application that allows users to post and view notices in one central location.

-The application allows users to create notices, view existing notices, delete notices, assign a priority level to each notice, and filter notices based on priority.
+Users can create notices, view existing notices, delete notices, assign a priority level to each notice, and filter notices based on priority.

-The project was implemented independently by Omar Ali as part of the Group 3 project.

 The application uses React for the frontend, FastAPI for the backend, MongoDB Atlas for the database, and AWS services for deployment.